SvenHahne/bcms/README.md

 # bcms
 PHP based content management system

-BCMS is designed for web developers, that prefer to do most things in code but provide at the same time a simple Management interface to their clients.
+BCMS is designed for web developers, that prefer to do most things in code, providing a simple parametrisable management-interface to their clients at the same time.

 Features:
 - Automatic incremental backups of the sites contents